-A successful photographer, decimated by the digital revolution, has his privacy ransacked by a much-younger wife, hoping to discover evidence of an affair so she can leave him.
+A successful photographer, his career using traditional film and processing techniques decimated by the digital revolution, has his privacy ransacked by his much-younger wife, hoping to discover evidence of an affair so she can leave him.
 What she does find is absolutely mind blowing--rocking her world, like, for-ev-uh.

 Esta vida e mas larga de comprida.